US judge blocks Trump administration TikTok app store ban

 Nichols declined "at this time" to block other Commerce Department restrictions set to take effect on Nov 12 that TikTok has warned would have the impact of making the app unusable in the United States.

-Nichols' detailed written opinion is expected to be released as soon as Monday.

-John E Hall, a lawyer for TikTok, had argued during a 90-minute Sunday morning hearing that the ban was "unprecedented" and "irrational".
+John E Hall, a lawyer for TikTok, had argued during the 90-minute hearing that the ban was "unprecedented" and "irrational".

 "How does it make sense to impose this app store ban tonight when there are negotiations under way that might make it unnecessary?"
-Hall asked during the hearing.
+Hall said during the hearing.

 "This is just punitive.
 This is just a blunt way to whack the company ...
 There is simply no urgency here."